darrk-it/darrk-it.github.io/README.md

 This website is hosted using **GitHub Pages**.
 To view the live site:

-1. Go to the repository settings.
-2. Enable **GitHub Pages** from the main branch (root folder).
-3. The site will be available at `https://darrk-it.github.io/`.
+1. The site will be available at `https://darrk-it.github.io/`.

 ---